Skip to Main Content

 Goal 3: Increase Community Capacity and Increase Investment in BIPOC, Low-income and Rural Communities

-Metric: Percentage of expenditures to subcontractors on contracts over $100,000 paid to businesses certified by the Certification Office for Business Inclusion and Diversity as a Minority Business Enterprise, Women Business Enterprise, Service-Disabled Veteran Business Enterprise or Emerging Small Business.
+Metric: Percentage of expenditures to subcontractors on contracts over $100,000 paid to businesses certified by the Certification Office for Business Inclusion and Diversity (COBID) as a Minority Business Enterprise, Women Business Enterprise, Service-Disabled Veteran Business Enterprise or Emerging Small Business.

 Goal 4: Increase Transparency and Accountability